Adult skin rashes: When to seek medical care

 A skin rash is a change in the skin's color, texture, or feel.
 It can appear as redness, swelling, bumps, or dry patches.
 Some rashes on the skin are itchy or painful, while others may not cause any discomfort at all.
 Rashes can show up anywhere on the body, including the face, arms, legs, and back.

-"Rashes may seem minor, but they can be the skin's way of signaling something more serious," says Charlotte Wright Williamson, APRN, MSN, FNP-C, Dermatology team member at ARC Goodnight Ranch and ARC Southwest.
+"Rashes may seem minor, but they can be the skin's way of signaling something more serious," says Charlotte Wright Williamson, APRN, MSN, FNP-C, Dermatology team member.
 "If you're unsure about a rash, it's always better to ask than to wait."

 What causes a skin rash?